allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 therefore upgrading Go version should be smooth.

 Our cache service written in Go finally met our requirements.
 Most of the time we spent figuring out that GC pauses can have a huge impact on application responsiveness because of millions of objects under its control.
-Happily, caches like bigcache or freecache solve this problem.
+Fortunately, caches like [bigcache](https://github.com/allegro/bigcache) or [freecache](https://github.com/coocood/freecache) solve this problem.